List of all U-boats

 8 Jun 1943

-Approx. 14.00 hrs, mid-Atlantic south of Iceland: the boat was attacked and damaged by depth charges from a British Hudson (RAF Sqdn 269/K, pilot Sgt R.B.
-Couchman) near convoy SC-132.A follow up attack by a second Hudson (269 Sqdn RAF/H, pilot F/O J.A.
+Approx. 14.00 hrs, mid-Atlantic south of Iceland: the boat was damaged by depth charges from a British Hudson (269 Sqdn RAF/K, pilot Sgt R.B.
+Couchman) near convoy SC-132.A follow-up attack by a second Hudson (269 Sqdn RAF/H, pilot F/O J.A.
 Turnbull) was frustrated when the depth charges failed to release on two attack runs.
-Flak damaged the aircraft in several places, and F/O Turnbull then warned an arriving American Catalina (USN VP-84) that the boat would remain surfaced and fight it out.
+Flak damaged the aircraft in several places, and F/O Turnbull then warned an arriving American Catalina (VP-84 USN) that the boat would remain surfaced and fight it out.
 The flying boat shadowed U-535 without attacking until she was able to escape at dusk.
 (Sources: Franks/Zimmerman)

 5 Jul 1943

-The sinking of U-535 16.55 hrs, off Cape Vilano, Spain: a group of 3 inbound boats (U-170, U-535 and U-536) was attacked by British Liberator BZ751 (RAF Sqdn 53/G, pilot F/S W. Anderson, RNZAF).
-All three boats successfully evaded the first attack, and U-536 was only strafed in the second because the depth charges failed to release.
+The sinking of U-535 16.55 hrs, off Cape Vilano, Spain: a group of three inbound boats (U-170, U-535 and U-536) was attacked by British B-24 Liberator BZ751 (53 Sqn RAF/G, pilot F/S W. Anderson, RNZAF).
+All three boats successfully evaded the first attack, and U-536 was merely strafed during the second because the depth charges failed to release.
 As leading boat, U-536 then gave the signal to dive, but for unknown reasons U-535 remained surfaced and had to face the next attack alone.
-Despite flak damage to wings, fuselage and tailplane, the aircraft straddled U-535 with 8 depth charges just abaft the conning tower and she sank with all hands.
-Due to the flak damage and a wounded crewman, the aircraft left the area immediately and returned to base.
+Despite flak damage to wings, fuselage and tailplane, the aircraft straddled U-535 with eight depth charges just abaft the conning tower and she sank with all hands.
+Due to the damage and one man being wounded by flak, the aircraft left the area immediately and returned to base.
 (Sources: Franks/Zimmerman)

 2 recorded attacks on this boat.